Get Think Jewish Delivered to your Home or Office

 These were but a few of the people present.
 I was sure that many others were also carrying in their hearts their own little package of sorrow, their own little bundle of pain.

-As I stood watching, the rhythm of the happy song overtook me, becoming the dance and rhythm of life itself in which we were all taking part as we expressed our thanks to our Creator.
+As I stood watching, the rhythm of the happy song overtook me, becoming the dance and rhythm of life itself, in which we were all taking part as we expressed our thanks to our Creator.

 And as I studied the scene, I thought how we humans are endowed with such an enormous range of emotions.
 I marveled at the depth and intensity of love one can feel for a child, for a spouse, for a parent.
 I wondered how this immensity of feeling can be contained within such finite beings.
 Yet our emotions assert themselves constantly, almost having a life of their own, full of texture and depth, full of cravings, wants and desires.

-They are real, they feel real.
+They are real; they feel real.
 From the happiness of a gentle, graceful moment to the despair of a dark hour overshadowed by grief.

 If only I could capture and preserve forever the lightness of pure and undiluted joy, hope or happiness!
-If I could only throw a switch that would stop the floods of sadness, frustration and sorrow!
+If only I could throw a switch that would stop the floods of sadness, frustration and sorrow!

 But watching the circle, I saw how we cannot stop the torrents of feelings.
 Instead, we all ride the roller coaster of life, loving the moments on the top but aware with certainty that these will plunge, too, to moments of struggles, as the ride of life races forward.